 Afforestation, Reforestation, and Revegetation (ARR) projects focus on establishing new forests or restoring degraded land by planting trees and implementing soil conservation practices.

 By increasing forest cover, ARR projects enhance carbon sequestration, improve soil health, and promote ecosystem resilience.
-These projects often involve community engagement, land-use planning, and monitoring to ensure the successful establishment and long-term sustainability of the forested areas.
+These projects often involve community engagement, land-use planning, and monitoring to ensure the forested areas' successful establishment and long-term sustainability.

 For more information on the two kinds of climate contribution projects and how they can be divided into seven categories, please read our blog: How to Select Climate Contribution Projects.